I've lived in western Washington for decades and am admittedly addicted to seeking out all the beauty and adventure it has to offer.

 If you want to explore caves in western Washington, the Ape Caves is really the only safe place to go.
 These lava tubes from Mount St. Helens make for a fun, but not too difficult adventure that can be enjoyed by almost anyone.

-There are two parts of the Ape Caves.
+There are two parts to the Ape Caves.
 There is one area that is fairly flat and easy to navigate where they do tours, and if you are up for a bigger challenge, you can explore the rest of the cave, but it is a little bit more difficult.

-Regardless of which part of the cave you explore, make sure to bring a light, because like most caves, it is dark in there.
+Regardless of which part of the cave you explore, make sure to bring a light, because, like most caves, it is dark in there.